rofrol/termux-yt-dlp/README.md

 - [x] If there is no playlist it saves in NA directory with NA prefix in file name
 - [x] `--no-abort-on-error`
 - [x] `--skip-playlist-after-errors N`
+- [ ] deal with errors like
+  - `ERROR: [youtube] 8NonPPdQ7Yw: Private video.
+Sign in if you've been granted access to this video`
+  - `ERROR: [youtube] vlY2tFrh2zs: Video unavailable.
+This video is no longer available due to a copyright claim by WMG.`
+  - `ERROR: [youtube] BhwokVwxY_Y: Video unavailable.
+This video is no longer available because the YouTube account associated with this video has been terminated.`
+  - `ERROR: [youtube] Tk_h-6cCQy0: Video unavailable.
+This video contains content from UMG, who has blocked it in your country on copyright grounds.`
+  - `ERROR: [youtube] MmKlaGpmYig: Video unavailable.
+This video contains content from UMG, who has blocked it in your country on copyright grounds.`
+  - `ERROR: unable to download video data: <urlopen error [Errno -2] Name or service not known>`
+  - `ERROR: [youtube] q0z08OpmEPc: Video unavailable.
+This video contains content from SME, who has blocked it in your country on copyright grounds.`
+- [ ] deal with warnings like
+  - `WARNING: No subtitle format found matching "srt" for language en, using vtt`
+  - `WARNING: Unable to download video thumbnail: HTTP Error 404: Not Found`